luqmanbarry/k8s-operators-scripts/README.md

 ![rht-operators-grafana](assets/rht-operators-grafana.png)

 The Helm chart used for the deployment of the the datasources and dashboard is available [here](./rht-middleware-monitoring/).
-Use the `values.yaml` file to add datasources as needed.
+Use the [values.yaml](./rht-middleware-monitoring/values.yaml) file to add datasources as needed.
 As more datasources are being added, use the [test-datasource.sh](./rht-middleware-monitoring/test-datasource.sh) script to validate the `bearerToken, ur` values.
+The chart is using Grafana Operator v4.10.x custom resources (CRs).

 To monitor more Operators not already on this dashboard, follow these steps: